-Toby Purser first came to prominence when he won second prize at the Leeds Conducting Competition in 2002, and was appointed Assistant Conductor of L'Ensemble Orchestral de Paris for 2007 following his participation in the Vendome Academy with Janos Furst and John Nelson.
+Presently ENO Mackerras Conducting Fellow, Founder and Artistic Directorof the Orion Orchestra, and Artistic Director of the Peace and Prosperity Trust, Toby Purser first came to prominence as a prizewinner in the 2002 Leeds Conducting Competition.
+He was also appointed Assistant Conductor of L'Ensemble Orchestral de Paris following his participation in the 2007 Vendome Academy with Janos Furst and John Nelson.

 For English National Opera, he has conducted The Marriage of Figaro.
 At Grange Park Opera, he has conducted Madama Butterfly, Eugene Onegin, Rigoletto and Fortunio, which was also performed at the Buxton Festival and with Opera Della Luna The Daughter of the Regiment, Orpheus in the Underworld and Tales of Offenbach.
 Other operatic performances have included Bailey’s The Black Monk for The Sirius Ensemble, Haydn's The Apothecary and La Canterina for Bampton Classical Opera, Hänsel und Gretel and Die Entführung aus dem Serail for British Youth Opera and Le Comte Ory for Chelsea Opera Group.For Pimlico Opera, he has conducted productions in various prisons, with a cast of inmates performing alongside professionals in repertoire include Carmen the Musical, Les Misérables, Sugar, Sister Act, Sweeney Todd and West Side Story.

-Toby Purser holds an ENO Mackerras Fellowship.
-This season at ENO he will assist Mark Wigglesworth on Lulu and Ryan Wigglesworth on The Winter’s Tale.
-He will also assist Edward Gardner on Eugene Onegin at the Opéra national de Paris and Anthony Negus on Tristan und Isolde at Longborough Festival Opera, as well as undertaking concerts with the East Anglia Chamber Orchestra, the London International Orchestra, the Orion Orchestra and for Raymond Gubbay Ltd.
+Toby Purser holds an ENO Mackerras Fellowship, where last season he assisted Mark Wigglesworth on Lulu and Ryan Wigglesworth on The Winter’s Tale, and next year will be conducting performances of La Traviata and The Turn of the Screw.
+This summerhe will also assist Edward Gardner on Eugene Onegin at the Opéra national de Paris and Anthony Neguson Tristan und Isolde at Longborough Festival Opera, as well as undertaking concerts with the East Anglia Chamber Orchestra, the London International Orchestra, the Orion Orchestra and for Raymond Gubbay Ltd. This summer he will be conducting the UK premiere of Johann Strauss’s operetta Das Spitzentuch der Königin for Opera della Luna.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.